 One of the nation’s premier mountain biking destinations is Carvins Cove, boasting 60 miles of singletrack, trails, and fire roads on more than 12,500 acres.
-It's been named one of the best spots to ride in the Southeast by Singletracks, and is a major part of why Virginia's Blue Ridge is the only IMBA Silver-Level Ride Center on the East Coast and America's East Coast Mountain Biking Capital!
+It's been named one of the best spots to ride in the Southeast by Singletracks, and is a major part of why Virginia's Blue Ridge is the first IMBA Silver-Level Ride Center on the East Coast and America's East Coast Mountain Biking Capital!

 See the Steam Locomotives at the Virginia Museum of Transportation

 The Norfolk & Western Class A 1218 steam locomotive is a big draw for train enthusiasts who visit the Virginia Museum of Transportation as it’s one of the most advanced steam locomotives ever built and was the one-time strongest pulling locomotives in existence.
 It’s the last 2-6-6-4 steam locomotive in the world and the last Class A.